xwmx/nb/README.md

 completion scripts is recommended and makes working with notebooks easy and fun.

-For example, to list the contents of a notebook you generally can just type the first two or three characters of the name, then \<tab\>, then \<enter\>:
+For example, listing the contents of a notebook is usually as simple as typing the first two or three characters of the name, then \<tab\>, then \<enter\>:

 ```bash